Managing Speakers and Talk Submissions with the Serverless Stack

 The Content StructureAnchor

 Implied in the name of Hygraph is the idea of graph structures.
 Graphs are incredibly powerful and expressive models to define relationships with.
-We’ve written more about graphs on this page.

 If you notice the relationship between tracks, talk and person - we are able to provide semantic information on the RELATIONSHIP, defining how each node sees the other.
 The context changes depending on the relationship.
 In graph speak, this is called an edge.